Biosecurity for sheep owners

-While some diseases can be windborne and more difficult to prevent, having a well planned biosecurity strategy will help prevent various production limiting diseases entering your farm.
+While some diseases can be wind or waterborne and more difficult to prevent, having a well-planned biosecurity strategy will help prevent various production limiting diseases entering your farm.

 Sheep arriving on the property

-Introducing sheep also presents a risk of disease introduction.
-Sheep can appear healthy while at the same time carrying a range of diseases, including external and internal parasites, as well as a variety of noxious weed seeds.
+Introducing sheep does present a disease risk.
+Sheep can appear healthy while at the same time they carry a range of diseases, including external and internal parasites, as well as a variety of noxious weed seeds.

-Purchasing sheep that have the least disease risk must be a primary aim of farmers when buying sheep.
-Diseases such as footrot or Johne's disease have the ability to seriously disrupt the enterprise.
-The risk associated with buying infected sheep cannot be totally eliminated, but can be significantly reduced by making careful enquires and obtaining a Sheep Health Statement from the vendor.
+Obtaining animals that have the least disease risk must be a primary aim when buying sheep.
+Diseases such as footrot or Johne’s disease have the ability to seriously disrupt the enterprise.
+The risk associated with buying infected sheep cannot be totally eliminated, but can be significantly reduced by making careful enquires and obtaining a sheep health declaration from the seller.

 Isolating introduced sheep

-Introduced sheep should routinely be isolated from other sheep until they are determined to be free from diseases or pests.
-Moving introduced sheep around the farm to the yards and woolshed should be planned to occur after other mobs to minimise the risk of disease spread to the 'home' mobs.
+Introduced sheep should be isolated from other sheep (and livestock) until they are determined to be free from diseases or pests; this can take 80 days or more.
+Moving introduced sheep around the property to the yards and woolshed should be planned to occur after other livestock, to minimise the risk of disease spread to the ‘home’ animals.

 Isolating rams